 Local guides will often push you to visit paid stuff.
 They'll say that the local aquarium, humongous amusement park behind the city, 4D cinema and what-not, is something not to be missed.
-Sometimes, they are right — but in most cases they just want to sell it to you.
-Think if can you get the experience elsewhere, is it really worthy?
+Sometimes, they are right — but in most cases, they just want to sell it to you.
+Think if can you get the experience elsewhere, is it really worth it?

-One of the things that I think deserve spending some cash on, are some places with a good view.
+One of the things that I think deserve spending some cash on are places with a good view.

-Entering some famous observation decks can be costly; but again, shop around.
-Sometimes you can score a sweet deal if you book in advance.
-The view from London's Shard, for example, costs over $40 if purchased at the door on the day of your visit — but if you plan ahead, it can be under $15!
+Entering some famous observation decks can be costly; but again, if you shop around, you can score a sweet deal.
+The view from London's Shard, for example, costs over $40 if purchased at the door on the day of your visit, but if you book ahead, it can be under $15!